 You may want to consider getting an IRA CD if your tolerance for risk is low and you’re looking for a guaranteed return to boost your retirement savings while enjoying tax advantages.

 Not everyone is eligible for an IRA, however.
 Check with your tax adviser to make sure you’re able to contribute to an IRA.

-Note: The APYs (Annual Percentage Yield) shown are as of July 2, 2020.
+Note: The APYs (Annual Percentage Yields) shown are as of July 19, 2021.
 The rates for some products may vary by region.
 Some APYs may require higher balances than the minimum deposit.
-(Banks are listed in order of top 1-year IRA CD APYs.)
-APYs only consider balance tiers of $25,000 and below.
+(Banks are listed in order of top 1-year IRA CD APYs at a $25,000 balance.)

 What IRA CD is best for you depends on you and your goals.
 You will want to consider a high rate along with other factors, including the minimum deposit required and its maturity date.
 The rate the financial institution offers you changes by how long it requires you to keep your money parked – some banks may offer more competitive rates on their 5-year IRA CDs, but not for their 6-month IRA CDs, for example.
 Consider your time horizon when deciding what’s best for you.

 Here are Bankrate’s picks for the best IRA CD rates.

 Delta Community Credit Union began as the Delta Employees Credit Union in 1940.
 It was started by eight Delta Air Lines employees.
 Delta Community Credit Union has more than 400,000 members and has 26 branches in metro Atlanta and three branches outside of Georgia.